dietmarg/wosonos23/src/posts/this-is-latest-post.md

 ---
-title: Facilitation of Sanna Schondelmayer and her team
+title: Sanna Schondelmayer and her team will facilitate WOSonOS 2023
 description: "Get to know Sanna and her team from Berlin-based cooperative “boscop“ wo will facilitate this years WOSonOS. "
 date: 2020-09-23T15:13:13.021Z